Stats of College Football Recruiting Show the Mystique of Texas High School Football

 Still, it’s interesting to see just how many high school football players from Texas go on to play for Division I-FBS programs each year and fortunately we have that information updated annually by Dave Campbell’s Texas Football magazine.
 If you’ve never seen a copy, I highly recommend you get one, even if you don’t know a single high school football player in Texas.

 As you’ll see in Dave’s magazine, Texas typically accounts for around 15 percent of all the players in the FBS.
 Anywhere from 330 to 400 Texas recruits sign with FBS programs each year, and they’re not just from 5A schools.

-Even the schools that don’t win state championships — or show up in the rankings on sites who are run by folks who have never even been to Texas — send players to play ball at the next level.
+Even the schools that don’t win state championships — or show up in the rankings on sites that are run by folks who have never even been to Texas — send players to the next level.
 Why is that?
 Well for starters, Texas is one of the most populous states in the country, but it goes deeper than that when it comes to the gridiron.

 These small towns revolve around high school football; they always have and they always will.
 But it’s not some silly worship like many make it out to be.
 No, Texas high school football symbolizes the state itself: community members coming together with those they do and don’t know to share the love of watching young boys become men.
 So it’s no wonder why college football games are filled with Texans.

 The Dallas Cowboys' 2015 schedule conflicts with the tradition of the UIL Texas high school football state championships being played at AT&T Stadium.
 Read More

 Ivan Rabb Will Be 2016 Pac-12 Freshman of the Year